supercid/techdocs-wiki-tmp/GraphQL:-For-Headless.md

 If you already have a session-identifier, you can pass that using the `updateSession` mutation.

-The example below is a generic example of how you update a session and pass the appropriate event to Nosto but in practice you'll be using one of the page-specific mutations as shown in the section "Implementing on pages".
+The example below is a generic example of how you update a session and pass the appropriate event to Nosto but in practice, you'll be using one of the page-specific mutations as shown in the section "Implementing on pages".

 ```graphql
 mutation {